If you’re looking for a Bankruptcy Attorney in Ohio, you’re probably in the Danger Zone!

 They file bankruptcy.

-They are not trained and certified in non-bankruptcy options.
+Nor are they trained and certified in non-bankruptcy options.

 Do you think they can (or would?) advise you about your non-bankruptcy options?